base-jumper/base-jumper/docs/circuits/Supply.md

 *Resets the supply status.*
 This can be called to attempt to recover from an abnormal condition.
 If the supply was shutdown due to an overload, calling `reset_status` will re-enable the supply.
-If the supply has an out-of-tolerance status, calling `reset_status` will return the status back to `Status_Ok`.

 ### output voltage monitoring